Last Updated on April 16, 2026

 Have you heard about the Jamaica Immigration form, the C5 form.?
 For those of you who don’t know, that’s the Jamaica entry form.

 Here we answer every single question that we get asked from the hundreds of people who contact us every year asking us questions about filling out the Jamaica Immigration form, C5.
+This guide is based on real traveler confusion and current practice at Jamaican airports.

 We are delighted to help but we must confess that we are merely helpful souls who happened to have written what seems to be the definitive article on the topic.
 We are in no way linked to Jamaican immigration or customs service.